datta-TG/Contour/README.md

 ![Screenshot](test7.PNG)

-* Once you have installed the terminal, click on the action button again, select web terminal, and type the following command.
+* Once you have installed the terminal, open it and type the following command.
 It will show you the workspaces of your cluster.
 You can see *contour-example* is now active.

 `$ kubectl get ns`